By

 1. Be timely

-It is important to give constructive feedback immediately upon discovering any issue or problem.
+Address issues promptly by providing constructive feedback as soon as you identify them.
 Your weekly 1-on-1’s with your team is perfect for raising it.

 By talking about any problems in a timely manner, it will be fresh in both your minds.
 Do not wait until a quarterly or yearly review.
 By then, it is often too late to fix any problems, and you may be perceived as cowardly for avoiding the conversation.